nyjackson/SBA-316/README.md

 This function creates the navbar and adds to the available links.
 The amount and content of the nav menu links are accessible/alterable via an array.

 ### createComment() ###
-This function crafts a comment via DocumentFragment and includes DOM event-validation by taking the inputs from `.prompt()` and confirming that it is filled or limiting the amount of characters in a comment.
+This function crafts a comment via DocumentFragment and includes DOM event-validation by taking the inputs from `.prompt()` and ensuring that it is filled or limiting the amount of characters in a comment.

 ### updateCounter() ###
 This function updates the vote counter on the post by accessing the element and changing it's content.